nios-students/docs/wiki/Glossary.md

 - PE: Public Exam.
 [Link to section](/wiki/Exams-Assignments.md#public-examination)
 - ODL: Open and Distance Learning
 - VOS: Virtual Open Schooling
-- SYT: Subject Yet to be Cleared in Theory
+- SYT: Subject Yet To Be Cleared In Theory
-- SYP: Subject Yet to be Cleared in practical
+- SYP: Subject Yet to Be Cleared In Practical
 - SYC: Subject Yet to be Cleared
-- UFM: Using Of Unfair means
+- UFM: Using Of Unfair Means
 - RL: Result Later
+-  RW: Result Withheld
+- NC: Not computable as the required data for result calculation is unavailable
+- AI/SC: Accredited Institutes/Study Centre
+- RC: Regional Centre
--
+- VOC: Vocational